 We are just back from 4 days bike trip to Coorg from Bangalore, starting from 1st November to 4th November 2018.
-Travelling to any new destinations, we both invest some time to know the places, temple histories (I have this thing for temple architectures), places to see around, good restaurants and good accommodations.
+Travelling to any new destinations, we both invest some time to know the places, temple histories, places to see around, good restaurants and good accommodations.
 So, I have compiled all the blog articles that I read which talk about Coorg travel, Trekking in Coorg, Homestays, Coffee plantation experiences and much more.
 And I shared my travel experience in Madikeri Coorg, at the end of this article.

-Part I: 7 Real life traveller’s experience on Trekking in Coorg
+Part I: 7 Real life Traveler’s experience on Trekking in Coorg

 Even though the author has not gone any trekking in her Coorg trip, I listed this article for the information, “do’s and dont’s” from her 3 days and 2 nights travel plan.
 She has covered Mysore and Coorg in 3 days, spending 12k on budget.
 Overall, this is a very useful article for someone who is planning to couple 2 places (Mysore and Coorg) in one trip and how you can make maximum out of the trip sightseeing many places.
 Like her, we too did stay in Mysore on day-1, roamed around the cleanest city in the evening, headed to Coorg on day-2.
 If you are looking for one day trip to Coorg from Mysore, I would suggest following this article, pick the places from her article which would fit your plan (Just saying 🙂 )

 This is the best Nishani Motte trek (Coorg) blog article I have come across.
 Author has captured some breathtaking pics in his Nishani Motte Trek, Coorg and shared his 2 days homestay and trekking at Coorg.

 You can follow his article if you are planning to go trek to Nishani Motte, I would too in future inspired his very own words in the article,